moorepants/anaconda-dee-config/README.md

 https://github.com/moorepants/anaconda-dee-config/actions

 The files can be downloaded up to 90 days after the build.
-Click the workflow run (likely the latest one) and then download from the "Artifacts" section:
+Click the workflow run (likely the latest one) and then download from the "Artifacts" section.

 ## Step 2: Run the installer

 Double click on the tudelft-conda installer and follow the prompts.
 By default this will install the TU Delft Anaconda in `C:\Program Files\tudelft-conda`.

 ## Step 3: Check versions